Why Do My Cat's Ears Feel Hot?

 See files for Cats

-If we ask ourselves why do my cat's ears feel hot?, we might grow concerned.
-While a vet will be the only one who is able to give an accurate diagnosis, AnimalWised provides the possible reason your cat's ears are warmer than usual.
-We'll also show you the treatment options available in each scenario.
+If we ask ourselves why do my cat's ears feel hot?, AnimalWised provides the possible reasons this is so.
+While a vet will be the only one who is able to give an accurate diagnosis, we look at when there is no problem if a cat's ears are warm and when treatment may be required.

 If you notice your cat's ears feel hot to the touch, you do not always have to be alarmed.
-In fact, the first possible cause might be a potentially obvious one.
+In fact, the first possible cause might be an obvious one.
 If your cat has been spending their nap time splayed out in the sun or lying next to the fireplace, it is understandable that this part of their body might feel warmer than usual.
-If we want to understand if a cat having warm ears is a worrying condition, then we need to also look at other symptoms and possible behavioral changes.
+To know if the problem is pathological or environmental, we need to look at the context of why a cat's ears are hot.

-Cats can be reserved when it comes to problematic situations, often going into hiding when they feel unwell.
+Cats can be reserved when they face problems, often going into hiding when they feel unwell.
 Knowing both the general habits of felines as well as the specific behavior of our own cat will help us to determine the cause.
 They may include:

 - Exposure to a heat source: as we stated above, your cat may simply have been laying out next to a heat source such as the sun or a radiator.
-The heat is passed on by convection from many objects (not the sun), but even a cat's paws can warm their ears.
-If they sleep in a call and wrap their paws over their ears, their own body heat can increase the temperature.
+Cats like the sun and other heat sources because heat is passed on by convection, warming their body when cold.
+Even sleeping in a ball and wrapping their paws over their ears, can increase the temperature due to their own body hear.
 If this is the case, you will see that the ears will soon cool once away from the heat source.

-- Fever: one of the most common explanations of why a cat has hot ears is that they are suffering a fever.
-This may be true up to a point as the cat's immune response will elevate their temperature and their ears may be used to regulate it.
-However, a fever diagnosis will only be released when an accurate temperature reading is taken.
+- Fever: one of the most common explanations of why a cat's ears are hot is due to fever.
+A cat's immune response will elevate their temperature and their ears may be used to regulate it.
+However, a fever diagnosis will only be confirmed when an accurate temperature reading is taken.
+See our guide to taking a cat's temperature to find out more.

-- Infection: when a cat's body part is warmer than normal, it could mean an infection has been contracted.
-If you notice that the cat's ears are hot, red and they are behaving strangely, you will need to take them to the vet.
+- Infection: when part of a cat's body is warmer than normal, it could mean an infection has been contracted.
+If you notice the cat's ears are hot, red and they are behaving strangely, you will need to take them to the vet.
+Scratching their ears to reduce irritation is also a common symptom.

-- Allergy: if a cat's ears are hot and red, however, it may also be the result of an allergic reaction.
+- Allergy: if a cat's ears are hot and red, it may also be the result of an allergic reaction.
 The allergens can be various, such as food, fleas bites, textiles, etc. A vet will need to carry out various tests to ascertain the particular allergens affecting a cat.
+Often this will be a process of elimination.

-- Diseases: some specific ear diseases such as otitis may be the cause of the change in temperature.
+- Diseases: some specific ear diseases such as otitis in cats may be the cause of the change in temperature.
+This is due to the immune system's response and they should cool down once the pathology is treated.

-Does a cat with hot ears mean fever?
+If a cat has hot ears do they have a fever?

 As we have already stated, one of the main functions of a cat's ears is to regulate their body temperature.
 However, there are more considerations to make if we suspect our cat has a fever.
 It is necessary to pay attention to other symptoms of fever in cats.
 The cat's paw pads are one of the few places on the feline body from which they can sweat.
 If you feel sweat (not saliva from a cat licking their paws), then a fever may indeed be present.

 Another symptom which may suggest the presence of fever is if the cat's nose is both warm and dry.
-However, if we want to know undoubtedly that the cat has a fever, we need the vet to take their temperature.
+However, if we want to know undoubtedly whether a cat has a fever, we need the vet to take their temperature.
 The normal body temperature of a cat lies somewhere between 99.5 ºF (37.5 ºC) and 102.5 ºF (39.1 ºC).
 If the temperature is a little higher there may be an issue with the reading, but as soon as it moves past 103.6 ºF (39.8 ºC) then fever is present.
-Our article provides further information on causes, symptoms and treatment of fever in cats.

 If your cat's ears are not only warm to the touch, but redder than usual, it is likely due to one of two main causes (although there are potentially others):

 - Ear infection: as we have said before, infections can cause otitis, otherwise known as inflammation of the epithelium (the ear tissue).
 An infection can come from dirt or small cuts and abrasions.
-The redness and heat derive from the body trying to fight back against it.
+The redness and heat derive from the body's immune system trying to fight back against it.

 - Ear infestation: one of the most common problems cats experience with their ears is due to infestation from insects and mites.
 Fleas and mites feed off a cat's skin and the ears are particularly sensitive.
 As they don't have as much fur on them as other parts of their body, you may notice problems with their ears before you see the infestation elsewhere.